fabiofumarola/docker-nginxify/README.md

 ### Index 404 and 50x pages

 As default there is a custom_404 custom_50x and index page in the folder `./nginx/www/html`.
 If you need you can change these pages.

+## TODO

+- [x] To generate NGINX conf via json configuration file
+- [x] To start an NGINX instance via dockr-compose
+- [x] To generate basic authentications
+- [ ] To generate json file from docker inspection
+- [ ] To generate json file from weave inspection